glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

   in *crypt_blowfish* adding support for two new BCrypt hash identifiers:

   ``$2x$``, allowing sysadmins to mark any ``$2a$`` hashes which were potentially generated with the buggy algorithm.
-Passlib 1.6 recognizes, but does not currently support generating or verifying these hashes.
+Passlib 1.6 recognizes (but does not currently support generating or verifying) these hashes.

   ``$2y$``, the default for crypt_blowfish 1.1 and newer, indicates
   the hash was generated with the canonical OpenBSD-compatible algorithm,